SFDO-Community/Summit-Events-App/docs/set-up.md

 For **production environments** you may want to manually set up your org to finely tune your permissions and sites.
 Use the following instructions.

-## Create a site
+## Create a site record

 After the subdomain is finished registering create a new site record, by clicking the "New" button next to the site header.
 Fill in the following data and then click "Save."

 1. In Setup go to User Interface -> Sites and Domains -> Sites
 2. Click the "New" button next to the site header
+3. Select "Guest" as the "Type of New Site"
-3. Enter the following data in the form
+4. Enter the following data in the form
     * Site Label: Summit Events
     * Site Name: Summit_Events
     * Active Site Home Page:
         * Select the magnifying glass look-up icon and in the dialog select SummitEvents
     * Leave all other settings at their defaults
-4. Click "Save"
+5. Click "Save"
-5. Click the "Active" link under Action next to the site you just created
+6. Click the "Active" link under Action next to the site you just created
-6. Right click on the site URL and copy the URL to your clipboard.
+7. Right click on the site URL and copy the URL to your clipboard.
 You will need it in the next stage of installation.

 ## Set Custom Settings